aidos-lab/apparent/README.md

 ### Integration Tests

 A script is provided to simplify running the integration tests.
+This script handles:
+1. Downloading the raw dataset (under `data/us_physician_referral_networks.db`).
+2. Launching a local Datasette server.
-This script handles downloading the raw dataset, launching a local `Datasette` server, and executing the integration test suite.
+3. Executing the integration test suite.

 **Warning:** The dataset is large (approximately 8 GB) and may take considerable time to download depending on your internet speed.

-Integration tests require a local instance of the `apparent` database.
-To set up and run the integration tests, follow these steps:

-1. Download the raw dataset.
-2. Set up a local Datasette instance.

-To execute the script, use the following command:
+To execute the script, run the following command from the root directory:
 ```bash
 bash tests/run-integration-tests.sh
 ```